haveacupofcoffee/spring-boot/README.md

 | JSR303  | Yes  | No  |

 ## 3.5 @PropertySource & @ImportResource
 @PropertySource: include properties into the Environment
-@ImportResource: Indicates one or more resources containing bean definitions to import.
+@ImportResource: Indicates one or more resources containing bean definitions to import
 [02-spring-boot-config02](https://github.com/haveacupofcoffee/spring-boot/tree/master/02-spring-boot-config02)